-The main Suncrest Bank branch at 501 W. Main Street in Visalia may close as part of the proposed merger between Suncrest and Citizens Business Bank.
-The branch features a café run by a local vendor.
+The main Suncrest Bank branch at 501 W. Main Street in Visalia has become a Citizens Business Bank location.
 File photo

 Written by Breanna Hardy